Local well-posedness and global analyticity for solutions of a generalized 0-equation: Introduction

-Our main intention is to show that well-posedness of \eqref{nonlocal}--\eqref{1.0.7} goes beyond Sobolev spaces in the following sense: a) establish persistence properties of local Gevrey solutions of \eqref{nonlocal}--\eqref{1.0.7}, whose existence is guaranteed by \cite{BHPlocal}; and b) prove global well-posedness in Gevrey spaces by making use of the Kato-Masuda \cite{KM} machinery and certain embeddings between spaces.
+Our main intention is to show that well-posedness of \eqref{nonlocal}--\eqref{1.0.7} goes beyond Sobolev spaces in the sense of a proof for global well-posedness in Gevrey spaces by making use of the Kato-Masuda \cite{KM} machinery and certain embeddings between spaces.

-In terms of local solutions, our only result regarding the general case $k\geq 1$ in \eqref{nonlocal}--\eqref{1.0.7} is given by the following theorem.